nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 DocumentReference resources **SHOULD** be included in the event message as pointers to endpoints where the subscriber can retrieve information specifically related to the encounter.

-The included DocumentReference pointers should conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model using the same classes and types.
+The included DocumentReference pointers should conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model.
 These DocumentReferences may point to data at different levels of granularity, some may point at an encounter as a whole or may point at specific data such as vaccinations or allergies as defined within the NRL specification.
-Retrieval of the supporting information using the information in the DocumentReference pointer will use the same mechanisms as required for the [NRL retrieval](https://developer.nhs.uk/apis/nrl/retrieval_overview.html)
+Retrieval of the supporting information using the information in the DocumentReference pointer should use the same mechanisms as required for the [NRL retrieval](https://developer.nhs.uk/apis/nrl/retrieval_overview.html)

 The DocumentReference resource(s) included in the event message should conform to the requirements in the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) specification and the additional population guidance as per the table below: